Felipe Freitas is very likely the only member of the 2021 MSx cohort at Stanford GSB whose résumé includes this entry: professional surfer.

 At Petrobras, you went from managing a team with fewer than 25 people to a leadership role that included hundreds of employees dispersed across many regions.
 What skills did that call on?

 I had to effectively manage much broader ecosystems, with many more stakeholders, both internally and externally.
-That demanded a shift in my strategic mindset, and an evolution in my leadership style, focusing more on managing talent, building and developing high performance teams, becoming more thoughtful in my decision-making process, and more aware about the impact every decision creates.
+That demanded a shift in my strategic mindset and an evolution in my leadership style, focusing more on managing talent, building and developing high performance teams, becoming more thoughtful in my decision-making process, and being more aware of the impact every decision creates.

 What was the hardest part about making the choice to come to Stanford?